- Use the power of word of mouth to promote your website by giving your website directly to people.

-- Google SEO (Free): Search Engine Optimization (SEO) is the process of optimizing your website to appear higher in the Google Natural Listings.
+- Google SEO (Free): Search Engine Optimisation (SEO) is the process of optimising your website to appear higher in the Google Natural Listings.
 There are 2 phases: SEO on Page and SEO off Page.

 - Google Ads (Pay Google): Pay Per Click system (PPC) to appear higher in the Google Sponsors Listings.

 Search Engine Optimisation (SEO) on page

 Add more textual content to all your pages as Google index all your pages by reading keywords in the text copy of each page, so each page has to target its own set of keywords.

 - Create 2 sets of keywords per page: Use synonyms

 - Theme Keywords that define your business, these are generic and high competitive keywords.